danielgauthier4/CMSC461-Bigfoot/application/README.md

 `spring.jpa.hibernate.ddl-auto: none` does **NOT** drop/create the database tables.
 This is the proper **production** setting for the property.

-When initially setting up the database hough, you need this property value
+When initially setting up the database though, you need this property value
 instead:

 ```